sandeep3119/open-domain-hindi-chatbot/README.md

 # open-domain-hindi-chatbot
-This is a experimentation work to build a open domain chatbot for hindi Language.
+This is a experimentation work to build an open domain chatbot for hindi Language.

 ## Data used
 - The original data is from  [Daily-Dialog Dataset](https://aclanthology.org/I17-1099/)